07803492177/swift-evolution/proposals/000b-consuming-nonconsuming.md

 ## Effect on ABI stability

-This should not effect the ABI of any existing language features since all uses that already use `__owned`, `__shared`, and `__consuming` will work just as before.
-Any uses of `consuming`, `nonconsuming` will be additive and thus not impact the ABI of existing language features as well.
+This will not effect the ABI of any existing language features since all uses that already use `__owned`, `__shared`, and `__consuming` will work just as before.
+Applying `consuming`, `nonconsuming` to function arguments will result in ABI break to existing functions if the specified convention does not match the default convention.

 ## Effect on API resilience